emalfiza/project-kabul/README.md

 ----

-The Overall idea  of the website was intended by myself.
-The landing page background image is taken from the [wallpapercave](https://wallpapercave.com/kabul-wallpapers alt="_blank") and it showcase the thusands of olds history of Kabul.
-And on the about section the user could obtain the cultural traditions in Kabul, the tallest mosque in the city image is taken from the [twitter](https://twitter.com/sejavand/status/1119118340478226432/photo/1) and cultural foods of Kabul image is taken from the [instagram](https://www.instagram.com/p/BrTbc17DuPJ/).
+The Overall idea of the website was created by myself.
+The landing page background image is taken from the [wallpapercave](https://wallpapercave.com/kabul-wallpapers) and it showcases the forts of the Hindu Kush mountains bordering Afghanistan.

+On the about section, the user could obtain the cultural traditions in Kabul, the tallest mosque in the city image is taken from the [twitter](https://twitter.com/sejavand/status/1119118340478226432/photo/1) and the decline of the cultural gender separations in Kabul image is taken from the [The New York Times](https://www.nytimes.com/2019/05/25/world/asia/afghanistan-kabul-women-cafes.html).

 Users are able to view the social media about Kabul via clicking on the icons in the footer.
 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
-Furthermore, the 'required' attribute is added to the 'name field, so if those fields are not filled in, the form will not submit.
-If all field are valid, the page will reload.
+Furthermore, the ‘required’ attribute is added to the ‘name field’, so if those fields are not filled in, the form will not submit.
+If all fields are valid, the page will reload.
 All links will open in a new tab using 'target="_blank".

 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 8plus: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.

-html codes were tested in w3c html validator and css codes were tested in w3c css validator.
+HTML codes were tested in w3c html validator and css codes were tested in w3c css validator.